anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The extreme limit of wisdom, that's what the public calls madness.
+Quote: Applause is a receipt, not a bill.

-By: Jean Cocteau
+By: Dale Carnegie